 Calculate the SNR based on the suggested procedure in the manual: SNR = (HU + 1000) / sigma, where HU is the mean HU of a chosen insert and sigma is the stdev of the HU insert.
-We choose to use the Polystyrene as the target HU insert property lcv: float
+We choose to use the Polystyrene as the target HU insert property contrast_to_noise: float property lcv: float property passed_geometry: bool

-Calculate the CNR based on the suggested procedure in the manual: $CNR = abs(HU_target - HU_background) / sigma, where HU_target is the mean HU of a chosen insert, HU_background is the mean HU of the background insert and sigma is the stdev of the HU background.
-We choose to use the Polystyrene as the target HU insert and Acrylic (base phantom material) as the background$ property passed\geometry: bool
+Calculate the CNR based on the suggested procedure in the manual: CNR = abs(HU_target - HU_background) / sigma, where HU_target is the mean HU of a chosen insert, HU_background is the mean HU of the background insert and sigma is the stdev of the HU background.
+We choose to use the Polystyrene as the target HU insert and Acrylic (base phantom material) as the background property passed_hu: bool property passed_thickness: bool